 A neuropsychological assessment is a specialty exam that tests a person’s thinking skills such as attention, memory, processing speed, and executive function.
-After thorough medical record review, in person interview and testing, I will provide you results about current cognitive skills and possible diagnoses.
+After thorough medical record review, in person interview and testing, we will provide you results about current cognitive skills and possible diagnoses.

 What to expect?